 To add an image, you can select on any of the placeholder images in a slide.
 In the toolbar, you'll see a Replace image option.
-When you click on this, you're capable of uploading an image which will be used in the slide.
+When you click on this, you're capable of uploading an image that'll be used in the slide.
 I recommend finding images through a free service such as Unsplash for example or use our affordable premium photos site PhotoDune, which is part of Envato Market.

 Once you've uploaded an image, you'll often be using two tools to perfect how the image looks on a slide.
 You'll be using:

-- Image options
+- image options

-- Cropping tool
+- cropping tool

 The Image options is a useful tool to manipulate an image to make it fit your slide.
 For example, think of reducing the transparency, changing the colors by using any of Google's premade options or reducing the brightness of the image so that the white text on top becomes more legible.

 With Cropping you've got the ability to change how the image is displayed on the slide.
 You've got the Mask, which is the area that'll be actually visible from the image on the slide and you've got the actual image itself.
 Visually, the mask area is the area of the image that's fully visible, the cropped area is the area of the image that's slightly transparent.